SafeNetIoT/ReplayAttack/README.md

   - MAC_SMARTPHONE: MAC address of the smartphone.
   - SNIFF_TIME: time (seconds) during which the tool sniffs the traffic
   - DELAY_TIME: time (seconds) after which the tool starts the replay attack
+  - DETECTION: can be ``YES'' or ``NO''.
+If ``YES'', REPLIOT uses the detection module based on the ML model.

 When the tool displays in console "Start triggering the device", the user needs to set the device in the OBVERSE state. <br />
 When the tool displays in console "Sniffing completed.
 The attack will start in `DELAY_TIME` seconds", the user needs to set the device in the REVERSE state. <br />
-Now wait for the tool to display in console if the attack has worked or not.
+If DETECTION is ``YES'', REPLIOT shows in console if the attack has worked or not.

 <!---[![Anteprima del mio video](https://img.youtube.com/vi/TXSQ9XJ8Rpc/0.jpg)](https://www.youtube.com/watch?v=TXSQ9XJ8Rpc)--->